 XDR: Extended Detection and Response

-XDR analyzes data from multiple sources (emails, endpoints, servers, networks, cloud streams…) to validate alerts, reducing false positives and the overall volume of alerts.
-This correlation of indicators from multiple sources allows XDR to improve the efficiency of security teams.
+XDR analyzes data from multiple sources (email activity, endpoints, servers, networks, cloud streams, identity technologies such as AzureAD or single sign-on…) to validate alerts, reducing false positives and the overall volume of alerts.
+This stitching together of indicators from multiple sources allows XDR to improve the efficiency of security teams.

-- XDR: breaks down the boundaries of detection perimeters, brings automation to accelerate investigations and detect sophisticated attacks.
+- XDR: breaks down the boundaries of detection perimeters, brings automation to accelerate investigations, and seeks to make detecting sophisticated attacks easier.

 The acronym MDR stands for managed detection and response.
-These solutions are managed by a cybersecurity provider.
-They are operated by an internal or outsourced SOC and enable end-to-end addressing of cyber threats.
+MDR brings together the SOC function and the various above solutions to enable end-to-end addressing of cyber threats.
+MDR provides an outcome.